 There is very little servicing on an electric scooter and it doesn’t need doing very often (every 10,000 km).
 The only main moving parts in the power production and drive train are the wheels, there are no belts, chains, pistons or gears to wear out and no filters, spark plugs or oils to change and no valves or clutches to adjust.
 Less servicing means less cost, less trips to the garage and more time on the road.

-The drastically reduced running costs and better residual values simply means electric scooters cost you much less.
-So don’t be put off with the higher purchase price.
+The drastically reduced running costs and better residual values simply means electric scooters cost you less.

 Care of the environment is an important consideration for us all. ewizz electric vehicles are zero emission, clean & energy efficient technology and running an electric vehicle is driving a cleaner and healthier future for us all.